Deacock History, Family Crest & Coats of Arms

 Early History of the Deacock family

 This web page shows only a small excerpt of our Deacock research.
-Another 141 words (10 lines of text) covering the years 1275, 1691, 1654 and 1656 are included under the topic Early Deacock History in all our PDF Extended History products and printed products wherever possible.
+Another 222 words (16 lines of text) covering the years 1275, 1547, 1793, 1804, 1691, 1654, 1656, 1607, 1722, 1757, 1698, 1744 and 1655 are included under the topic Early Deacock History in all our PDF Extended History products and printed products wherever possible.

 Deacock Spelling Variations

 Spelling variations in names were a common occurrence before English spelling was standardized a few hundred years ago.
 In the Middle Ages, even the literate spelled their names differently as the English language incorporated elements of French, Latin, and other European languages.
 Many variations of the name Deacock have been found, including Dakin, Dakins, Dakyn, Daykin, Daykins, Daken, Deakin, Daikins, Daikyns, Daikin, Dayken, Daiken, Deakyn, Deake, Deaken and many more.

 Early Notables of the Deacock family (pre 1700)

-Another 23 words (2 lines of text) are included under the topic Early Deacock Notables in all our PDF Extended History products and printed products wherever possible.
+Another 49 words (4 lines of text) are included under the topic Early Deacock Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Deacock family

 Families began migrating abroad in enormous numbers because of the political and religious discontent in England.
 Often faced with persecution and starvation in England, the possibilities of the New World attracted many English people.
 Although the ocean trips took many lives, those who did get to North America were instrumental in building the necessary groundwork for what would become for new powerful nations.
 Among the first immigrants of the name Deacock, or a variant listed above to cross the Atlantic and come to North America were : Mr. Daken who settled in Boston Massachusetts in 1766; Gilbert Dakins settled in Virginia in 1638; Thomas Dakin settled in Concord.
 Some members of the name settled in Newfoundland between 1850 and 1871..